aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 This statement is included in the [restrict_untrusted_endpoints_scp](restrict_untrusted_endpoints_scp.json) and prevents users from subscribing email addresses that belong to domains other than the one denoted by `<trusted_email_domain>` to an SNS topic.
 See [Amazon SNS policy keys](https://docs.aws.amazon.com/sns/latest/dg/sns-using-identity-based-policies.html#sns-policy-keys) for more details.

+### "Sid": "PreventEventBridgeAPIDestinations"

+This statement is included in the [restrict_untrusted_endpoints_scp](restrict_untrusted_endpoints_scp.json) and prevents users from using API destinations as the target for an event bus rule.
+See [Using IAM policy conditions in Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-use-conditions.html#limiting-access-to-targets) for more details.

+### "Sid": "PreventUntrustedStepFunctionsHTTPSAPI"

+This statement is included in the [restrict_untrusted_endpoints_scp](restrict_untrusted_endpoints_scp.json) and prevents Step Functions from invoking HTTPS APIs that don't belong to your organization.
+See [IAM permissions to run an HTTP Task](https://docs.aws.amazon.com/step-functions/latest/dg/call-https-apis.html#connect-http-task-permissions) for more details.

 ### "Sid": "PreventCreationOfServicePresignedURL"

 This statement is included in the [restrict_presignedURL_scp](restrict_presignedURL_scp.json) and prevents users from making API requests that return Amazon S3 presigned URLs that are presigned by a service principal.

 ### "Sid": "PreventResourcePolicyConfigurations"

-This statement is included in the [restrict_resource_policy_configurations_scp](restrict_resource_policy_configurations_scp.json) and prevents users from configuring resource-based policies for select services.
+This statement is included in the [restrict_resource_policy_configurations_scp](restrict_resource_policy_configurations_scp.json) and prevents users from configuring resource-based policies for services that are not yet supported by RCPs.
+See the AWS Organizations User Guide for the [List of AWS services that support RCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_rcps.html#rcp-supported-services).